 The University of Sydney residential colleges offer scholarships for on-campus living.
 Visit the relevant college's website for more information, found on our residential colleges page.

-There is other accomodation available on or near campuses of the University, and the prices of this accomodation can vary greatly.
+There is other accommodation available on or near campuses of the University, and the prices of this accommodation can vary greatly.
 Financial assistance may be available.
 For more information visit the accommodation page.

 As a citizen of New Zealand, you are considered as a domestic student for the purposes of many University of Sydney scholarships.
 However, there are some scholarships with very specific eligibility criteria (including ones that may be open to Australian citizens only) so please read the eligibility criteria closely before applying.